Skip to main content

 Figure \(\PageIndex{11}\): Structural features and nomenclature for triacylglycerols

 Figure \(\PageIndex{12}\) shows a triacylglycerol containing all 16:0 saturated fatty acids (left) and one containing all 16:2Δ9,12 polyunsaturated fatty acids.
 The figures were constructed with a specific set of dihedral angles to illustrate a point that polyunsaturated fats in a triacylglycerol don't pack as tightly and have lower induced dipole-induced dipole attractions between the acyl chains than is possible with saturated fatty acyl chains.
-Hence, the melting point of triacylglycerols containing polyunsaturated fatty acids is lower than those with saturated ones.
+Hence, the melting point of triacylglycerols containing polyunsaturated fatty acids is lower than that of those with saturated ones.

 Figure \(\PageIndex{12}\): Triacylglycerol containing all 16:0 saturated fatty acids (left) and one containing all 16:2Δ9,12 polyunsaturated fatty acids.

 In addition, glycogen is highly hydrated.
-For every 1 g of glycogen, 2 grams of water is H-bonded.
+For every 1 g of glycogen, 2 g of water is H-bonded.
 Hence, storing the equivalent mass of carbohydrates would take 3 times more weight than triacylglycerol, which is stored in anhydrous lipid "droplets" within cells.
 In addition, fats are more flexible, given the large number of conformations available to the acyl chain C-C bonds by simple rotation around the C-C bonds.
 Polysaccharides have monomeric cyclohexane-like chair structures and are much more rigid.

 Membrane Lipids